Fan Kuai: Service during the Han dynasty

 After the establishment of the Han dynasty, Emperor Gao (Liu Bang) enfeoffed Fan Kuai as the Marquis of Wuyang (舞陽侯) in recognition of Fan's contributions to the dynasty's founding.
 After Fan Kuai's death, he was posthumously conferred the title "Marquis Wu" (武侯) while his son Fan Kang inherited his title of "Marquis of Wuyang".
 Fan Kuai's wife Lü Xu was put to death in the aftermath of the Lü Clan Disturbance in 180 BC and Fan Kang was killed as well.
 Several months later, Emperor Wen conferred the title on Fan Shiren, another son of Fan Kuai who was not born to Lü Xu.

 Modern references

 In Chinese folk religion, Fan Kuai is sometimes regarded as a patron deity of butchers.
 In the action RPG Prince of Qin, Fan Kuai appears as a non-playable character and the player can find out Liu Bang's whereabouts from him.

-In real life, his direct descendants are still living in Pei County (沛县), the hometown of Fan Kuai.
-Honoring him by keeping the good name for the family, well known in the local for their effective traditional Chinese medical skills.
+His direct descendants still live in Pei County (沛县), the hometown of Fan Kuai, well known in the locale for their traditional Chinese medical skills.
 Fan Lei (樊蕾), performed a good role in contemporary Chinese Visual Art, and education on Gongbi, extend the good tradition of the Chinese culture.

 In popular culture

-In Romance of Three Kingdoms, Xu Chu the general and guard of Cao Cao, who were known as the "Tiger Warriors" (虎士).
-Cao Cao claimed him : "This man is my Fan Kuai!"
+In Romance of the Three Kingdoms, Xu Chu, the general and guard of Cao Cao, was known as the "Tiger Warrior" (虎士).
+Cao Cao claimed, "This man is my Fan Kuai!"
 Fan Kuai is the epitome of a brave guard.